luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 * Use the kubeconfig locally and test the `pods` status by running `oc --kubeconfig /var/lib/microshift/resources/kubeadmin/kubeconfig get pod --all-namespaces`.
 All `pods` must be in `Running` state.
 If you find that any of them are not Running you could check if the system already have the container images pulled by running `podman image list`

 * If you plan to run `oc` cli from your laptop, you can copy the `kubeconfig` file (using the root user) located in one of the directories that you find in `/var/lib/microshift/resources/kubeadmin/`.
-You will need to choose the one that has a name that is reacheable from your laptop (maybe you need to create an static entry in `/etc/hosts`) but if you didn't changed the Ansible variable defaults, Microshift will be using a [nip.io](nip.io) so probably you will find it in `/var/lib/microshift/resources/kubeadmin/microshift.<ip>.nip.io/kubeconfig`.
+You will need to choose the one that has a name that is reacheable from your laptop (maybe you need to create a static entry in `/etc/hosts`) but if you didn't changed the Ansible variable defaults, Microshift will be using a [nip.io](nip.io) so probably you will find it in `/var/lib/microshift/resources/kubeadmin/microshift.<ip>.nip.io/kubeconfig`.
 Once you have the `kubeconfig` in you laptop you can use it to test connectivity to kubernetes API from it.

 * If you keep the default Ansible variables, you will find a test applications already deployed at `frontend-app2048.apps.<ip>.nip.io` and  `http://hello-test.apps.<ip>.nip.io`.